Honors First Year Trip

 Spend Summer 2021 traveling in Paris and Berlin while earning six units of Honors General Education credit for the academic year.
 You will explore the unique arts and culture of each city by visiting renowned museums, attending performances and sampling the regional foods of each locale.
-Uncover the sights, sounds and literary soul of a new city and country alongside other honors students and honors professors in a safe and structured program.
+Uncover the sights, sounds and literary soul of a new city and country alongside other honors students and honors professors in a structured program.

 The Honors College also offers an Honors Trip Scholarship.
 The scholarship ranges from $400-1,500 based on financial need and is only available to students who are accepted on the trip.

 You will explore the unique arts and culture of each city by visiting renowned museums, attending performances, and sampling the regional foods of each locale.
-Uncover the sights, sounds, and literary soul of a new city and country alongside other Honors students and UA Honors professors in a safe and structured program.
+Uncover the sights, sounds, and literary soul of a new city and country alongside other Honors students and UA Honors professors in a structured program.